 Bill Todd, Project Lead, NEEMO (NASA)

-As a technology demonstrator, we are building a simple pilot habitat to test the basic subsystems necessary to support life submerged in water.
-It will include all of the same technology that is necessary for a full-scale underwater habitat, but at a small scale.
-One of SAGA's founders, Sebastian, will test it in 2023.
+As a technology demonstrator, we built a simple pilot habitat to test the basic subsystems necessary to support life submerged in water.
+It includes all of the same technology that is necessary for a full-scale underwater habitat, but at a small scale.
+One of SAGA's founders, Sebastian, tested it in September, 2023.